Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 Should I subclass the Trainer or use a callback?
 ---------------------------------------------------

-The behaviour of the :class:`~trainer.Trainer` can also be extended using :mod:`callbacks`.
+The behaviour of the :class:`Trainer` can also be extended using Callbacks.
 All callback methods are prefixed with ``on_``.

 It is recommended that callbacks are used to contain 'infrastructure' code, which is not essential to the operation of the training loop, such as logging, but this decision is left to the judgement of the user based on the specific use case.
-If it seems overkill to subclass the :class:`~trainer.Trainer` for the modification you wish to make, it may be better to use a callback instead.
+If it seems overkill to subclass the :class:`Trainer` for the modification you wish to make, it may be better to use a callback instead.

 For more information on callbacks, see :ref:`callbacks`.